-*The Trust will help candidates who are successful at interview to negotiate home fees from their chosen university.
-The final award of a Wittenberg Scholarship will be dependent on successfully getting a ‘home’ tuition fee offer.
+The scholarship will pay home tuition fees and associated study costs.
+The specific amount awarded will be dependent upon the candidate’s individual circumstances and university location.
+The Trust will help successful candidates to request home fees from their chosen university.
+The final award of a Wittenberg Scholarship will be dependent on successfully getting a home tuition fee offer.

-Applications must be made using the online form - however, should you wish to prepare your answers, you can do so using this Word version of the form.
+Applications must be made using the online form – however, should you wish to prepare your answers, you can do so using this Word version of the application form.

 Both Adi and Isca Wittenberg became refugees at the age of 16, when they were forced to flee Nazi Germany.
 Yet both were determined, despite the war and financial struggles, to return to education, obtain degrees and pursue successful careers.

-Isca, who since childhood wanted to ‘help others to be able to help themselves,’ studied social work before training as a psychotherapist.
+Isca, who since childhood wanted to “help others to be able to help themselves,” studied social work before training as a psychotherapist.
 Adi studied for 7 years at night school to get his degree in mechanical engineering.

 “Remember,” he told his sons, “Everything can be taken from you except what is in your mind.”